Supermartingales as Radon-Nikodym densities and related measure extensions: Properties of the canonical path space

-The first event on the right hand side equals $\{\zeta \le t\}$ if $B$ contains $\Delta$, and it is the empty set otherwise.
+The first event on the right-hand side equals $\{\zeta\le t\}$ if $B$ contains $\Delta$, and it is the empty set otherwise.
 Therefore, that event is in $\F_{\zeta-}$.
-The second event is in $\F_{\zeta-}$ by definition. \end{proof}
+The second event is in $\F_{\zeta-}$ by definition. \end{pf}